voxpupuli/crafty/README.md

 ## Kubernetes

-For a Helm-Chart using this container have a look at: [puppetlabs/puppetserver-helm-chart](https://github.com/puppetlabs/puppetserver-helm-chart)
+For a Helm-Chart using these containers have a look at: [puppetlabs/puppetserver-helm-chart](https://github.com/puppetlabs/puppetserver-helm-chart)

 ## How to release a container